stellar-deprecated/docs/guides/concepts/fees.md

 For example, a transaction that allows trust on an account’s trustline and sends a payment to it (2 operations) would have a fee of $$2 * [base fee] = 200 stroops$$.

-Stellar deducts the fee from the transaction’s [source account](./transactions.md#source-account), regardless of what accounts are involved in each operation or who signed the transaction.
+Stellar deducts the entire fee from the transaction’s [source account](./transactions.md#source-account), regardless of what accounts are involved in each operation or who signed the transaction.

 ### Transaction Limits